 Alternatively, you can embed a Youtube video into a Text Lesson and utilize their automatic captions.

 For Audio Lessons, you may wish to include a text transcript of your audio.
-This will assist students with hearing impairments to engage with your learning materials.
+This will assist students who are Deaf, or hard of hearing, to engage with your learning materials.
 Text can be included directly within your audio lesson.

 Additionally, Youtube has added some new functionality that lets you download an autogenerated transcript of your Youtube video, which you can add to your Thinkific lesson.